NishanRanabhat/spinboson/README.md

 The TensorNetwork project with additional feature incorporating the cavity boson coupled with spin chains.
-This will also be the project to update the old tensor network code to make it more modular by adding structs and leveraging multiple dispatch.h
+This will also be the project to update the old tensor network code to make it more modular by adding structs and leveraging multiple dispatch.